 How kids can make 3D cardboard portraits from the Art Workshop for Children by Barbara Rucci of Art Bar Blog.
 An easy portrait-making art activity for kids from a beautiful new book that is full of process art activities for kids.

 “Let’s raise creative thinkers who explore their world, express their dreams, embrace differences, and never lose touch with their inner artist.” – Barbara Rucci

 My friend Bar Rucci of Art Bar Blog teaches art classes for children in her home in Connecticut.
-I’ve often thought how lucky those kids are to have her to encourage them creatively and to offer beautiful process art activities and invitations for them every week.
+I’ve often thought about how lucky those kids are to have her encourage them creatively and offer beautiful process art activities every week.
 Any child I know would thrive in that environment and enjoy the art activities she offers.

 Art Workshop for Children Book

 Well now, even if we can’t all go to Bar’s home for art classes, we can bring Bar and her art classes into our own homes.